-With its 42.5mm case machined out of 316L low-carbon stainless steel and a Rolex-like unidirectional rotating bezel, this new Certina DS Action Chrono quartz diving watch is available both on a sexy black rubber strap (ref.
+With its 42.5mm case machined out of 316L low-carbon stainless steel and a Rolex-like unidirectional rotating bezel, this new Certina DS Action Chrono quartz diver is available both on a sexy black rubber strap (ref.
 C013.417.27.057.00, pictured) and a more practical stainless steel bracelet (ref.
 C013.417.11.057.00.)
 As affordable as it is, this one looks like a good choice for those not willing to spend tons of money to buy a ‘real’ Submariner, but still not willing to opt in for an “homage” from smaller watchmaking brands of dubious origin.

 Well, maybe that is also their main problem.